 ALL GREGORIANS ARE WELCOME TO TAKE PART IN MLP!
 It doesn't matter which building you live in, what class year you are or whether you applied directly to the program or not; our activities, including the academic credit options, are open to all residents of the House.

 Application Process for the 2019-2020 Year

-New Freshmen: Submit the standard freshman room preference form online at myhomeatpenn, identifying MLP as one of your top choices.
-Submit an essay specifying which language house(s) you are interested in, and give us a short amount of information about your background, fluency level, and specific interests related to the program.
+New Freshmen: Consult the first-year program communities website for full instructions.
+In your short essay, specify which language house(s) you are interested in, and give us a short amount of information about your background, fluency level, and specific interests related to the program.
 Please write your essay in English!
 We will try to give you an apartment with students interested in the same languages(s), but that is sometimes not possible given the differing numbers of applicants for each language from year to year.
 We can generally accommodate specific roommate requests.
 Freshmen are housed in four bedroom quads, all with bathroom and a very small number with living room.

 Apply for Housing between January 24th and February 7th.
 Take part in either the "Retention" Process or the "Priority Return to House" process as appropriate.
 You can live anywhere in Gregory and take part ; there are no specific upperclass rooms set aside for MLP.